 Action Step Continue the summer bridge academy to support students during the summer and give them an advantage for the upcoming school year.

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Supportive Learning Environment

-Method for Monitoring Surveys of students, parents and teachers
+Success Criteria for Surveys of students, parents and teachers

-Implementation and Effectiveness
+Implementation

+Success Criteria for Impact on Grade level achievement

+Student Achievement

 Position/Role Responsible Title 1 personnel, teachers

 Timeline for Implementation Yearly

-What partnerships, if any, with Community partners.
+What partnerships, if any, with

 IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

 the LEA implementing in carrying

 out this action step(s)?

 Action Step Ensure interpreter on site for all parent meetings, ensure that all correspondence is sent out in Spanish and have meetings outside of school hours to ensure that protocol is inclusive of all parents and community members.

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Family and Community Engagement

-Method for Monitoring Surveys
+Success Criteria for Implementation Surveys

-Implementation and Effectiveness
+Success Criteria for Impact on Grade level achievement

+Student Achievement

 Position/Role Responsible Title 1 personnel

 Timeline for Implementation Quarterly